First line of defense against ballistic missiles

 Exoatmospheric Kill Vehicle (EKV)

+The Exoatmospheric Kill Vehicle (EKV), the pioneer of Raytheon’s kill vehicles, is the intercept component of the Ground Based Interceptor (GBI).
 24 hours a day, 7 days a week, 365 days a year, Raytheon’s Exoatmospheric Kill Vehicle (EKV) stands ready to defend the United States against intercontinental ballistic missiles as a mission-critical component of the Ground-based Midcourse Defense system (GMD).

-If a threat is detected using one of GMD’s multiple land, sea- and space-based sensors, a Ground-Based Interceptor (GBI) will be launched into space using a three-stage solid rocket booster.
+If a threat is detected using one of GMD’s multiple land, sea- and space-based sensors, a Ground-Based Interceptor will be launched into space using a three-stage solid rocket booster.
 Once outside of the Earth’s atmosphere, operating at the edge of space at hypersonic speeds, the EKV’s job begins.

 The EKV seeks out the target using multi-color sensors, a cutting-edge onboard computer, and a rocket motor used only for steering in space.
 It hones in on its target, and with pinpoint precision, destroys it using nothing more than the force of a massive collision.
-No traditional warhead needed.
+No traditional warhead is needed.

 TThe Missile Defense Agency's Flight Test 06b Ground-Based Interceptor launches from Vandenberg Air Force Base, Calif. on June 22, 2014.